How to Get a Bill of Sale in Pennsylvania

 Since a Pennsylvania DOT bill of sale is supposed to be signed by the two legal entities that participate in a sale and purchase process, both the seller and the buyer are encouraged to learn how to complete this document.
 When completing a bill of sale form, both parties are expected to provide their personal details and signatures, as well as the necessary information about the motor vehicle and its selling price.

-In order to obtain a PA bill of sale online, individuals can click here and access one right now.
 After obtaining a blank bill of sale in Pennsylvania, both the seller and the buyer are expected to provide the following:

 - Information about the motor vehicle.